purescript-grain/purescript-grain/Usage.md

 - `useUpdater`
   - Get an updater of a partial state.

+And **you can use some typeclasses to declare state, where you want, and at any level of granularity**.

 #### Local state example

 If you want to use local state, you can create a instance of `LocalGrain`.